Cross-Skeleton Interaction Graph Aggregation Network for Representation Learning of Mouse Social Behaviour: Experiments

-Looking at Table \ref{tab:comparision_crim13}, our proposed modules and their combination outperform the other state of the art models on the average accuracy.
-Notably, our method jointly models the intra-, inter- and cross-skeleton interactions, and dynamically learns graph-level representation of mouse social behaviours, which is very effective in representation learning of mouse social behaviour.
+As shown in Table \ref{tab:comparision_crim13}, Our proposed modules, along with their combined architecture, demonstrate superior performance compared to other state-of-the-art models in terms of average accuracy while having relatively few parameters and FLOPs.
+This is because our method jointly models the intra-, inter- and cross-skeleton interactions, and dynamically learns graph-level representation of mouse social behaviours, which is very effective in representation learning of mouse social behaviour.
 Although ST-GCN \cite{yan2018spatial} achieves the highest classification accuracy on 'other', its average accuracy of all the behaviours is the lowest among these methods.
 This is because it only uses a fixed skeleton topology to model the relations between keypoints of each mouse, limiting its ability to encode/decode intra-skeleton interaction for some specific behaviours, such as 'eat' and 'up'.
-Compared with CTR-GCN \cite{chen2021channel}, our CS-IGANet outperforms the standard method by a large margin, where our average accuracy holds 10.92$\%$ improvement.
+Compared with CTR-GCN \cite{chen2021channel} using mul-stream fusion, our CS-IGANet exhibits a substantial performance advantage, where the average accuracy holds 10.92$\%$ improvement and the computational complexity, measured in FLOPs, is reduced from 1.22G to 0.61G.
 This suggests that dynamic refinement of channel-wise topology is not powerful enough to maintain the quality of mouse social behaviour representation.
-We also notice that MV-IGNet \cite{wang2020learning} achieves the best performance among the 9 existing methods, but there is still a large gap (i.e., 5.89$\%$) between MV-IGNet and our CS-IGANet.
-In addition, for social interactions such as approach, chase and walk away, our proposed CS-IGANet improves the accuracy with large margins of 9.92$\%$, 12.71$\%$ and 6.1$\%$, respectively, compared with their close competitors.
+We also notice that, among the 12 existing methods, MV-IGNet \cite{wang2020learning} achieves the best performance with relatively fewer parameters and lower computational costs, but there is still a large gap (i.e., 5.89$\%$) between MV-IGNet and our CS-IGANet.
+Compared to Transformer-based methods such as ST-TR \cite{plizzari2021skeleton} and STEP CATFormer \cite{huu2023step}, our method consistently exhibits superior performance and the parameter numbers and computational costs of them are several times that of our method.
+Another Transformer-based method, i.e., ISTA-Net \cite{wen2023interactive}, models interactive relations of diverse interacting subjects.
+Although it improves the accuracy of certain behaviours such as 'chase', the overall performance still lags behind ours by approximately 8$\%$ and the model complexity is higher than that of our method.
+In addition, for social interactions such as approach, chase and walk away, our proposed CS-IGANet improves the accuracy with large margins of 8.96$\%$, 11.73$\%$ and 6.1$\%$, respectively, compared with their close competitors.
 We also show the confusion matrix of our CS-IGANet on the CRIM13-Skeleton dataset, as shown in Fig. \ref{fig:confusionm}(a).